 IAS aspirants must also go through another important topic related to the Forest Rights Act – Economic Empowerment Of STs (Scheduled Tribes) and you may check the linked article to know more about it.

-Key Terms related to Forest Rights Act (FRA)
+Key Terms related to the Forest Rights Act (FRA)

-The table below mentions the key-terms in accordance with Forest Rights Act 2006 (FRA):
+The table below mentions the key-terms in accordance with the Forest Rights Act 2006 (FRA):

 |Key Terms Related to Forest Rights Act 2006|